PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/NoSQL REST API.md

   * Username and password are combined into a string "username:password".
   * The resulting string literal is then encoded using the RFC2045-MIME variant of Base64, except not limited to 76 char/line[9].
-  * The authorization method and a space i.e. "Basic " is then put before the encoded string.
+  * The authorization method and a space, that is, "Basic " is then put before the encoded string.
   * For example, if the user agent uses 'Aladdin' as the username and 'open sesame' as the password then the header is formed as follows:

 Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==